 “He’s not giving me enough work.
 I keep telling him that I could use some more hours, but he says he doesn’t have anything for me.”

-“It’s summer,” Jason said, “this is the busy time of the year for landscaping.”
+“It’s summer,” Jason pointed out, “this is the busy time of the year for landscaping.”

-“Lots of competition out there,” Randy countered, “at least that’s what he tells me.”
+“Lots of competition out there,” Randy said, “at least that’s what he tells me.”

 “Sounds like he’s jerking you around.”

-“The guy is a prick anyhow,” Randy said, “one of those anal retentive types who has to manage every little detail of your job, a real pain in the ass.”
+“The guy is a prick anyhow,” Randy complained.
+“He’s one of those stick up his ass types who have to manage every little detail of your job, a royal pain.”

 “Yeah, micro managers are the worst.”